 Independence

 Panel members must be independent of ICANN, including ICANN SOs and ACs.
-Members should be compensated at a rate that cannot decline during their fixed term; no removal except for specified cause (corruption, misuse of position for personal use, etc.).
-To ensure independence, term limits should apply (five years, no renewal), and post-term appointment to Board, Nominating Committee, or other positions within ICANN would be prohibited for a specified time period.
+Members should be compensated at a rate that cannot decline during their fixed term.
+To ensure independence, term limits should apply (five years, no renewal), and post-term appointment to Board, Nominating Committee, or other positions within ICANN will be prohibited for a specified time period.
 Panelists will have an ongoing obligation to disclose any material relationship with ICANN, SOs, and ACs, or any other party in an IRP.
+Panelists will be supported by a clerk’s office that is separate from ICANN.

 Selection and Appointment